sap-tutorials/Tutorials/tutorials/hana-clients-x509/hana-clients-x509.md

 ### Create a demo certificate authority
 Perform the following steps in your selected environment.
-The result will be a directory named certs containing a private key and a public certificate for a new certificate authority.
-In a non demo environment, a trusted certification authority could instead be used.
+The result will be a directory named `certs` containing a private key and a public certificate for a new certificate authority.
+In a non-demo environment, a trusted certification authority could be used instead.

 Any environment with SAP HANA Client installed and that contains a recent OpenSSL version should work.

 >This tutorial used a Git Bash shell on Microsoft Windows.
-On Microsoft Windows, a forward slash may need to be entered twice such as `-subj "//CN=DEMO_ROOT_CERT_AUTH"`.
+On Windows, a forward slash may need to be entered twice, such as `-subj "//CN=DEMO_ROOT_CERT_AUTH"`.

 1. Verify that OpenSSL is installed.